lure23/Rustyard/CHALLENGE.md

 ### 2.

-In stable, we'd need to somehow expose the *application* class to the library.
+In stable, we moved the `surface` function (that the C side calls) *up from the `lib` to the application*.
+This seems to be possible, and takes away the need for an intermediate `dyn Trait`, since the application knows the concrete type, and can convert to it directly.